nomemory/tutorial-java8-streams-lambdas/README.md

 Remember that Lambdas don't have their own concept of `this`.
 All they do is to "inherit" their enclosing scope.

 So if we change the signature of the `experiment()` method to `public static void experiment()` the code won't compile, all because of the lambda not being able to reference `this` from the static context.
-This doesn't affect inner classes:
+On the other hand the `static` keyword doesn't affect inner classes:

 ```java
 // DOES NOT COMPILE